 Had my friends over for supper the other night and decided to pop together this gluten free lasagne that we could all enjoy.
-It’s the basic recipe I have done for years, with a simple switch to gluten free lasagne sheets (M&S ones on this occasion).
+It’s nice and easy to make, very tasty and a recipe I’ve used for years.

-Love the fact that once all the prep is done, lasagne can be popped in the oven and the kitchen can be cleaned down, whilst the delicious savoury smell intensifies…how very satisfying!
+Love that once all the prep is done, lasagne can be popped into the oven and the kitchen can be cleaned down, whilst the delicious savoury smell intensifies as it bakes.

 Ingredients (4 good sized portions)